Frequently Asked Questions

 To plan a drone mission, follow these steps:

-2. Determine the type of flight: "Open", "Specific", or "Certified".
+2. Determine the type of flight: "Open", "Specific", or "Certified" according to EU regulations.

 The different colored polygons on the map represent restricted areas in Romania.
 These may include: